Leopoldo Galtieri: Rise to power

 In 1975, after more than 25 years as a combat engineer, Galtieri became commander of the Argentine engineering corps.
 He was an enthusiastic supporter of the March 1976 coup d'état that overthrew President Isabel Perón and started the self-styled National Reorganisation Process, the establishment of a right-wing military junta government in Argentina.
 This helped him rise through the ranks, becoming a major general in 1977, and commander-in-chief of the army in 1980 with the rank of lieutenant general.
 During the junta's rule, Congress was suspended, trade unions, political parties, and provincial governments were banned, and in what became known as the Dirty War, between 9,000 and 30,000 people deemed left-wing subversives disappeared from society with torture and mass executions being commonplace.
 Argentina's economy had been in dire condition prior to the coup and recovered for a short time.
 An impending economic collapse was one of the main justifications for the overthrow of Perón and the civilian government.

 In March 1981, Galtieri visited the United States and was warmly received, as the Reagan administration viewed the regime as a bulwark against communism.
 National Security Advisor Richard V. Allen described him as a "majestic general".
 An adherent to the Argentine military's Cold War-era doctrine of "ideological frontiers", Galtieri secured his country's support for Contra rebel groups opposing the Socialist Sandinista government in Nicaragua during the Nicaraguan Revolution.
 In August, he sent advisers to help organize the Nicaraguan Democratic Force (FDN, for a time the principal Contra group), as well as training FDN leaders in Argentine bases.
 His support for this initiative allowed Galtieri to remove a number of rival generals.

 Presidency

-On 22 December 1981, Galtieri was appointed President of Argentina one week after ousting General Roberto Viola, who had been in power since March.
+On 22 December 1981, Galtieri was appointed President of Argentina eleven days after ousting Roberto Eduardo Viola, who had been in power since March.
 Officially Viola resigned due to a health issue and designated Interior Minister Horacio Liendo as his successor.
 In reality, Viola was removed from power due to his regime's inability to reverse the economic crisis which caused infighting within the military.

 Galtieri retained direct control of the army whilst President of the governing Military Junta and did not appoint a new commander-in-chief.